Home /Search

 Inuit Regions (Inuit Nunangat)

 The Inuit Regions, also known as the Inuit Nunangat, dataset contains the geographical boundaries of the 4 Inuit Regions in Canada: Inuvialuit, Nunavut, Nunavik and Nunatsiavut.
 The boundaries, land only, have been drawn as per information defined in each land claim agreement.
-The marine boundaries of the 4 Inuit Regions will soon be available.
 The Inuit Regions (Inuit Nunangat) geographical boundaries are approximate and should be used for illustration purposes only.This dataset is Crown-Indigenous Relations and Northern Affairs Canada (CIRNAC) and Indigenous Services Canada (ISC) official source for Inuit regions on maps.

 Tell us what you think!